jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Euler-Mascheroni constant.md

 - anal
 ---

-In the [[Complex Analysis --- math-135/notes/The gamma function#The Hadamard factorisation of $ Gamma$|the Hadamard factorisation of the gamma function]] $\Gamma$ we will need to consider another $\gamma$ — the Euler-Mascheroni constant.
+In the [[Complex analysis --- math-135/notes/The gamma function#The Hadamard factorisation of $ Gamma$|the Hadamard factorisation of the gamma function]] $\Gamma$ we will need to consider another $\gamma$ — the Euler-Mascheroni constant.

 ##### _definition:_ Euler-Mascheroni constant